Homotopy types of diffeomorphisms groups of simplest Morse-Bott foliations on lens spaces, 2: Main results

-Our second results of this paper is the following: \begin{theorem} The group $\FolLpDiffLpq{p}{q}$ is a strong deformation retract of $\FolDiffPlLpq{p}{q}$. \end{theorem} In fact, we will prove it for a more general class of foliations by level sets of Morse-Bott functions on a closed manifold having only extreme critical submanifolds, see Theorem~\ref{th:DFLlp_DPlFLfol}.
-Now, using previous results we can deduce homotopy types of all the groups in~\eqref{equ:diag:Lpq_all_groups}, see Theorem~\ref{th:DiffLpq_fol_homtype} below.
+Evidently, if $\FolDiffPlxi{\gxi}$ does not coincide with all the group $\FolDiffxi{\gxi}$, then $\FolDiffPlxi{\gxi}$ has index $2$ in $\FolDiffxi{\gxi}$.
+Our second result is the following: \begin{theorem} The group $\FolLpDiffxi{\gxi}$ is a strong deformation retract of $\FolDiffPlxi{\gxi}$. \end{theorem} In fact, we will prove it for a more general class of foliations by level sets of Morse-Bott functions on a closed manifold having only extreme critical submanifolds, see Theorem~\ref{th:DFLlp_DPlFLfol}.
+Moreover, using previous results we will also deduce homotopy types of all the groups in~\eqref{equ:diag:Lpq_all_groups:line}, see Theorem~\ref{th:DiffLpq_fol_homtype}.